Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Conclusion

 \section{Conclusion}

-We introduced \methodnamelong{} (\methodname) to address the over-smoothing of hybrid dynamics in monolithic models.
-By enforcing latent orthogonalization, our approach reveals that structure matters more than scale: \methodname{} outperforms significantly larger vanilla MoE baselines by forcing experts to specialize in mutually exclusive dynamics rather than merely expanding capacity.
-Qualitative analysis further confirms that the gating mechanism captures semantic physical regimes, exhibiting sharp mode transitions and damped recovery under perturbation.
+We introduced \methodnamelong{} (\methodname{}) to address the over-smoothing of hybrid dynamics in monolithic models. \methodname{} outperforms vanilla MoE baselines by enforcing latent orthogonalization, compelling experts to specialize in mutually exclusive dynamics.
+The gating mechanism thus captures semantic physical regimes, exhibiting distinct mode transitions under perturbations.
+This structural disentanglement significantly enhances multi-modal representation while mitigating negative interference in complex multi-task settings.
+Functioning as a versatile backbone for MBRL, \methodname{} ensures robust decision-making over extended planning horizons and stabilizes gradient propagation for policy learning.
+Decomposing complex physics into orthogonal primitives remains fundamentally essential for mastering contact-rich control.
+Our results demonstrate \methodname{} mitigates long-term drift, establishing a physically-grounded substrate for future general-purpose embodied agents.

-This "decompose-and-compose" strategy significantly enhances the model's ability to accurately represent multi-modal dynamics and mitigate negative interference in multi-task settings.
-Our results demonstrate that \methodname{} serves as a robust backbone for dominant MBRL paradigms.
-For online planning (TD-MPC), it ensures higher-quality planning and decision-making over extended horizons, mitigating artifacts like "ground penetration" to preserve value estimation validity.
-For policy learning (PWM), it provides a high-fidelity simulator that stabilizes gradient propagation.
-Our extensive experiments on challenging continuous control benchmarks confirmed that decomposing complex physics into orthogonal primitives is key to mastering contact-rich control.